-2. Understand the market: The analysis of a business must start with gaining an industry perspective.
-Enhance your knowledge on industry trends, technological aspects, market dynamics etc. Study the competitor and supplier landscape threadbare.
-You can take help from trade associations which conduct their own marketing and demographic research which is then published in the form of reports and articles.
+- Understand the market: The analysis of a business must start with gaining an industry perspective.
+Enhance your knowledge of industry trends, technological aspects, market dynamics, etc. Study the competitor and supplier landscape threadbare.
+You can take help from trade associations that conduct their own marketing and demographic research which is then published in the form of reports and articles.
 This will arm you with an independent assessment of market realities, which might differ significantly from the spiel that the target business’ owner gives you.

 - Why is the owner keen on selling the business?

 - Is there any history of lawsuits filed against the business or its owners?

 - What are the major outstanding and unresolved issues that the company faces?

 - What does the owner plan on doing after selling the business?

 - Play hardball: Ultimately the way you structure the deal will depend on your ability to negotiate.
 Take a team along with you for negotiations, as it is very likely the seller will not show up at the meeting alone!
 Don’t be in a hurry to close the deal – this is your chance to bargain hard and secure the best terms possible.
 Once you have a gentleman’s agreement in place, work quickly to put that in writing.
 This will ensure that the seller does not change his mind subsequently.
 Make sure all written documents are drafted, scrutinized and approved by your legal and technical advisors.

 - Seal the deal: You will now have to suffer some more paperwork, the most important of which is the actual purchase agreement.
 Go over it threadbare along with your advisors, before you sign.
 Once that is done, you become the new owner subject to the fulfillment of the inevitable terms and conditions!